oar-team/batsim/docs/index.rst

 - Several ways to model how jobs should be simulated.
 Allows multiple levels of realism regarding several phenomena.
 Highly customizable to your needs.
 - Keeping the implementation robust and maintenable is important to us.

+The present documentation focuses on Batsim technical aspects.
+The most up-to-date scientific description of Batsim is done in `Millian Poquet's PhD thesis`_ (chapters 3 and 4).
+There is also the outdated `Batsim initial white paper`_ — please cite it (`bibtex <https://hal.archives-ouvertes.fr/hal-01333471v1/bibtex>`_) if you use Batsim for your research.

 .. toctree::
    :maxdepth: 1
    :caption: Tutorials